MicrosoftDocs/connected-spaces/articles/setup.md

 5. On the **Store Details** page:

-    - Enter a descriptive name for the store to distinguish it from other stores.
+    - Enter a descriptive name for the store to distinguish it from your other stores.

     - Enter a value in the **Max occupancy** field.
 Connected Store uses this value together with computer vision and artificial intelligence to alert you if your store exceeds maximum capacity at any time.